nialloulton/AutoMMM/README.md

-# AutoMediaAI: An Open Source Experimental Automodeller for Feature Selection in Marketing Mix Models
+# AutoMMMM.ai An Open Source Experimental Automodeller for Feature Selection in Marketing Mix Models

 ## _by [1749.io](https://1749.io)_

 ## Overview

-AutoMediaAI is an experimental open source library designed to automate the process of building base marketing mix models and feature selection methods using Ridge Regression and the GPT-4 AI model.
-By leveraging AI, AutoMediaAI assists in variable selection, multicollinearity management, and model performance improvement.
+AutoMMM.ai is an experimental open source library designed to automate the process of building base marketing mix models and feature selection methods using Ridge Regression and the GPT-4 AI model.
+By leveraging AI, AutoMMM.ai assists in variable selection, multicollinearity management, and model performance improvement.
 Using the automodeller can be useful in identifying potential predictors to use in your Marketing-Mix Model.
 The library is built on top of widely used libraries like NumPy, pandas, and scikit-learn, and aims to streamline the process of creating high-quality marketing mix models.

 Please note that this library is experimental and may produce unexpected results.
 Users are advised to use this library with caution and always double-check the outcomes to ensure they align with domain expertise and expectations.

-**Disclaimer** : AutoMediaAI, a state-of-the-art application leveraging OpenAI's GPT-4 API, is provided "as-is" without any warranties, expressed or implied.
+**Disclaimer** : AutoMMMM.ai, a state-of-the-art application leveraging OpenAI's GPT-4 API, is provided "as-is" without any warranties, expressed or implied.
 By using this software, you agree to assume all risks associated with its use.

-The developers, contributors, and 1749.io disclaim any responsibility or liability for losses, damages, or other consequences that may arise due to the use of AutoMediaAI.
+The developers, contributors, and 1749.io disclaim any responsibility or liability for losses, damages, or other consequences that may arise due to the use of AutoMMM.ai.
 You, as a user, bear sole responsibility for decisions and actions based on the information provided by this software.

 Be aware that using the GPT-4 language model may result in substantial expenses due to token usage.
-By employing AutoMediaAI, you acknowledge your responsibility for monitoring and managing your own token usage and the associated costs.
+By employing AutoMMM.ai, you acknowledge your responsibility for monitoring and managing your own token usage and the associated costs.
 We strongly recommend regularly reviewing your OpenAI API usage and establishing necessary limits or alerts to prevent unexpected charges.

-AutoMediaAI, designed for assisting in model enhancement and variable selection, may generate content or take actions that deviate from best practices or user expectations.
+AutoMMM.ai, designed for assisting in model enhancement and variable selection, may generate content or take actions that deviate from best practices or user expectations.
 It is your responsibility to ensure that any decisions or actions made based on this software's output are appropriate and in line with your requirements or guidelines.
 The developers and contributors of this project shall not be held responsible for any consequences arising from the use of this software.

-By using AutoMediaAI, you agree to indemnify, defend, and hold the developers, contributors, and any affiliated parties harmless from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) resulting from your use of this software or any violation of these terms
+By using AutoMMM.ai, you agree to indemnify, defend, and hold the developers, contributors, and any affiliated parties harmless from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) resulting from your use of this software or any violation of these terms

 ## Usage